MOUNTAIN CREEK, NJ

 WHITE DOUBLE-DOUBLE (BORVIG) - Built in 1972 this lift first had a chair running up the left side of the towers.
 It was

 designed to carry two lifts but only one was built.
 It was removed in 1998.
+It started up Sugar Slope and terminated above

-TRANSFER DOUBLE (BORVIG) - This chair ran from VV to the summit of Great Gorge North.
-It was removed in 1998.
+Great Gorge Connection (BORVIG) - This double chair ran from Vernon Valley starting from Upper Turnpike to the summit of Great Gorge North.

 BAKERSFIELD DOUBLE (BORVIG) - This chair at Great Gorge South ran up Baker's Field to the mid-station.
 It was removed in 1998.